systemli/ansible-role-apache24/README.md

 Tests
 -----

 For developing and testing the role we use Travis CI, Molecule and Vagrant.
-On the local environment you can easily test the role with

 Run local tests with: